Snorting DMT (Insufflation) Dangers And Risks

 DMT’s side effects include:

-Freebase snorting DMT is reportedly very painful and is not considered a preferred method of ingestion because of the pain and because high doses are required to feel effects.
+People who have snorted DMT frequently report it as intensely painful, more so than snorting other substances, because of its chemical properties and the high doses required to feel effects through nasal administration.
 Nasal ingestion of DMT is typically performed by mixing an MAOI with DMT powder into coconut cream, which is applied inside the nose.

 DMT carries heavy side effects that may complicate existing health conditions.
 Typical side effects may include increased heart rate and blood pressure, agitation, chest pain, dizziness, and more.
 Side effects and “trip” outcomes are generally unpredictable, but even more so when DMT is taken with MDMA, cannabis, ketamine, or synthetic opioids like tramadol and fentanyl.